Err0neus/Santos-Discography-Analyser/README.md

 Ever wondered if those positively charged songs are more successful than others?
 How has the sentiment of a musician's lyrics changed over time?
 How rich is their vocabulary or how popular are their individual albums among fans?
 Then you're in the right place.

-<strong>Santos Discography / Lyrics Analyser</strong> is a Jupyter Notebook based interface to download and visualise music artists' discography data, statistics and lyrics sentiment.
+<strong>Santos Discography / Lyrics Analyser</strong> is a Jupyter Notebook (Python) based interface to download and visualise music artists' discography data, statistics and lyrics sentiment.